 Our feed mixtures are carefully developed to ensure that a hen's every nutritional need is met in terms of nutrients, protein, electrolytes, sodium-balancing bi-carbonates, ground limestone for developing a strong egg shell, and much more.

 You are what you eat, as they say.

 We all know that a good diet is essential to good health.
 That’s one reason many of us eat eggs.
-And yet, too often, as people, we don’t always do a great job with our own nutrition, ill-advised temptations being abundant.
+And yet, too often, we don’t do a great job with our own nutrition, ill-advised temptations being abundant.
 At Pete and Gerry’s, our organic, Certified Humane, free range hens have it a little bit better.
 To begin with, their “treats” are finding insects in the grass.
-And when it comes to their main meals, they get the benefit of PhD nutritionists as their personal chefs, something few of us enjoy.
+And when it comes to their main diet, they get the benefit of PhD nutritionists as their personal chefs, something few of us enjoy.